 However, to play devil’s advocate – many people travel to ‘find themselves,’ so is it actually feasible to expect an everlasting connection with someone who doesn’t truly know who they are and what they want (yet?)

 The next question on your lips might be; why not travel the world together?
 As pretty as it is on paper – it comes with an array of complexities.
 Does that other person have the finances to do so?
 Sorry to kill the romanticism but there’s no getting away from the fact that money talks – and it has a say on what you can and can not do.

 What about passports?
-Anyone with a British, Australian, US, Canadian et al passport might be unaware that they can visit more countries than quite a lot of Asian and Arabic nationals who suffer constant heartache of denied applications, victims of constant bureaucracy without even a possibility of an appeal – or even a reason why.
+Anyone with a British, Australian, US, Canadian et al passport might be unaware that they can visit more countries than quite a lot of Asian and Arabic nationals who suffer constant heartache of denied applications, victims of constant political and economic bureaucracy without even a possibility of an appeal – or even a reason why.
 Could you always travel to the same countries together under such circumstances?

 So many ifs and buts could be put under the microscope with this one.